cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 After determining the location roll a D4 to determine severity.
 The attacker can spend marks to increase the severity roll (1 mark = +1 to the roll).
-Effects are cumulative - higher severity includes all effects from lower severity levels.
+Each previous serious injury in the same location also increases the severity roll by 1.

 ##### Head